ksator/junos-automation-with-ansible/uri/readme.md

 ```

 Playbook:
-- **pb.yml**: it makes a rest call to a junos devices.
+- **pb.yml**: it check if the rest api default port (3000) is enabled on the MX device. it makes a rest call to the junos devices.
 It saves locally the downloaded file.  it uses the debug module to print some of the collected data.

 Usage:
 ```